iambic-therapeutics/np-bench/README.md

 # Installation

-NPBench and it's dependencies are installed with the [Conda](https://docs.anaconda.com/miniconda/) package manager.
+NPBench and its dependencies are installed with the [Conda](https://docs.anaconda.com/miniconda/) package manager.

 ## From source